 What should I do if I am worried about having a sexually transmitted infection (STI) or about my sexual health?

 If you have concerns that you may have been infected with an STI, we suggest you seek professional advice.
 Free testing for STIs, as well as free confidential advice about sexual health, cervical screening, family planning and contraception, can be obtained online or from your local sexual health or Genitourinary Medicine (GUM) clinic, your family GP, family planning clinics, as well as some pharmacies and youth centres.
-The following website will allow you to find your nearest sexual health service:
+This website will allow you to find your nearest sexual health service.

 The interviewer will provide you with more information about organisations near you and their telephone numbers; you can also visit their websites for further information.

-Public Health England (PHE) recommends sexual health check-ups for sexually active people every time they change partner.
+The UK Health Security Agency (UKHSA - previously part of Public Health England) recommends sexual health check-ups for sexually active people every time they change partner.
 This is because STIs may be present without a person knowing or having symptoms.

 Your co-operation is very much appreciated